oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/Workflows.md

 Below are the steps that will help to configure the Automation Tool Kit to support the Green Field Tenancies:

 **Step 1**:
-<br>Chose the appropriate CD3 Excel sheet template from [Excel Templates](/cd3_automation_toolkit/documentation/user_guide/RunningAutomationToolkit.md#excel-sheet-templates)
+<br>Choose the appropriate CD3 Excel sheet template from [Excel Templates](/cd3_automation_toolkit/documentation/user_guide/RunningAutomationToolkit.md#excel-sheet-templates)

 **Step 2**:
 <br>Fill the CD3 Excel with appropriate values specific to the client and put at the appropriate location.